 - You can also run your own personal emails and usernames in a user lookup tool like UserSearch, to see how public your identity is.
-If you find yourself, you can log into that profile and set your profile to private, or just delete it.
+If you find yourself, you can log into that profile and set your profile to private or just delete it.

 If you want to truly take care of your online identity, whether that’s an identity for your business or just your personal accounts, then please read on.

-So, let me ask you a question, how much do you enjoy paying for everything you do online? or, do you, most like us, like the majority internet, be free?
+So, let me ask you a question, how much do you enjoy paying for everything you do online?
+Or, do you, most like us, like the majority internet, be free?
 By free, we mean accepting the viewing of advertising and tracking as a part of life, just like there is a security camera at every corner in your city.

 Panopticklick is a great tool to try out.
 It gives you predictions on how much of your activity is currently being tracked.
-It does this by reviewing all your accessible browser extensions and add-ons determining who made them and checking their history on if they are accessing your browsing sessions.
+It does this by reviewing all your accessible browser extensions and add-ons, determining who made them, and checking their history on if they are accessing your browsing sessions.
 The results can be quite shocking.
 The conclusions? remove the extensions they tell you to!

 Am I Unique?

 This is a useful tracker analyzer that lets you check how unique your browser fingerprint is when you visit a website.
 Obviously, the more unique your browser, the easier you’re to track.
-Sometimes, a website can determine your Geolocation, the type of browser your using, its version, the website you visited prior to visiting the current website, and even your computer, whether it’s an old MAC or if you browsing on a phone, scary huh?
+Sometimes, a website can determine your Geolocation, the type of browser your using, its version, the website you visited prior to visiting the current website, and even your computer, whether it’s an old MAC or if you browsing on the phone, scary huh?
 The site will also then give you advice on how you can make your fingerprint a little more private.